stitchdata/docs/_destinations/bigquery/guides/bigquery-understanding-stitch-impact-on-costs.md

 content-type: "destination-general"

 toc: false
+layout: general
 type: "bigquery"

-sections:
+# -------------------------- #
+#        Introduction        #
+# -------------------------- #

-  - content: |
+intro: |
   Unlike traditional relational databases and other cloud solutions like Amazon Redshift, Google BigQuery pricing is based on usage instead of fixed pricing.
 Because of this, it can be difficult to estimate how much a Stitch-enabled BigQuery data warehouse will cost to use over time.

   Stitch employs a number of different operations across both Google Cloud Storage and BigQuery as part of the replication process.
 In this article, we'll give you an overview of those operations and the impact they may have.

+# -------------------------- #
+#          Content           #
+# -------------------------- #

+sections:
   - title: "BigQuery pricing basics"
     anchor: "bigquery-pricing-basics"
     content: |
-      BigQuery pricing includes two categories: storage and usage costs.
+      BigQuery pricing includes two categories: Storage and usage costs.

       Before we get into the specifics, we strongly recommend that you familiarize yourself with the [BigQuery Pricing Model]({{ destination.pricing }}).

       We'll only cover the specific ways Stitch may potentially impact BigQuery costs in this doc, so reading Google's brief overview will help you make an informed decision.

-  - title: "Google Cloud Storage Costs"
+  - title: "Google Cloud Storage costs"
     anchor: "google-cloud-storage-costs"
     content: |
       Before your data is loaded into BigQuery, Stitch's replication engine will replicate, process, and prepare data from your various integrations and temporarily move it into a Google Cloud Storage (GCS) bucket.
 This Cloud Storage bucket is automatically created by Stitch but owned by you.